weiran-aitech/shift_schedule/README.md

 Software solution:
 ![image](https://user-images.githubusercontent.com/84350533/219944533-d0661a77-8b62-42c3-a45a-3077948fc8e4.png)
 In this shift schedule, each employee works for 40 hours a week.
-Shifts assigned to each employee are spaced by at least 24 hours.
+Shifts assigned to each employee are different for two consecutive days and they are spaced by at least 24 hours.

 ## Note:
 R&D for the software is in progress.
 The code that's been uploaded is incomplete.